ERBzine Issue 1096

 Hartland July 29, 1884

 mother this morning which I shall not attempt to answer now.
-Harry had a letter from
+Harry had

-to Chicago and start from there or go from here as directly
+either come back to Chicago and start from there or go from here as directly

 as possible, as we have passes home I guess our way will be about as cheap

 as the others.
 If you feel for a minute that you cannot afford it, don't

 hesitate to say so, for it will be no great disappointment, although we

 would probably have a very nice time.
 We have not called on Mrs. Rundlett

 yet.
 I don't know how to go about it, and I can't get up "game" enough.
-Did

-R. ask us to call on his wife?
+Col. R. ask us to call on his wife?
 If you especially wish it

 we will go at all costs.
 Mother will be pleased to learn that we are going

 to have a tennis court and will probably play this evening.
 Please

 With much love, Geo